-(99) "Regulated air pollutant" or "Regulated Pollutant":
+(105) "Regulated air pollutant" or "Regulated Pollutant":

-(a) Except as provided in subsections (b) and(c) of this rule, means:
+(a) Except as provided in subsections (b) and(c) of this section, means:

 (A) Nitrogen oxides or any VOCs;

-(B) Any pollutant for which a national ambient air quality standard has been promulgated;
+(B) Any pollutant for which a national ambient air quality standard has been promulgated, including any precursors to such pollutants;

 (C) Any pollutant that is subject to any standard promulgated under section 111 of the Act;

-(D) Any Class I or II substance subject to a standard promulgated under or established by Title VI of the Act; or
+(D) Any Class I or II substance subject to a standard promulgated under or established by Title VI of the Act;

-(E) Any pollutant listed under OAR 340-244-0040 or 340-244-0230.
+(E) Any pollutant listed under OAR 340-244-0040 or 340-244-0230; and

+(F) Greenhouse Gases.

 (b) As used in OAR 340 division 220, regulated pollutant means particulates, volatile organic compounds, oxides of nitrogen and sulfur dioxide.

-(c) As used in OAR 340 division 224 any pollutant listed under OAR 340-244-0040 or 340-244-0230 is not a regulated pollutant.
+(c) As used in OAR 340 division 224, regulated pollutant does not include any pollutant listed in divisions 244 and 246, unless the pollutant is listed in OAR 340 division 200 Table 2 (significant emission rates).

-(100) "Renewal" means the process by which a permit is reissued at the end of its term.
+(106) "Renewal" means the process by which a permit is reissued at the end of its term.